Provisional measures

 Oral proceedings

-Oral arguments on the Request for the indication of Interim Measures of Protection - Minutes of the Public Sittings held at the Peace Palace, The Hague, from 25 to 27 August and on 11 September 1976, President Jiménez de Aréchaga presiding
+Oral arguments on Request for the Indication of Interim Measures of protection, Minutes of the public sittings held at the Peace Palace, The Hague, on 1 and 17 August 1972, President Sir Muhammad Zafrulla Khan presiding

 Procedure(s):Provisional measures